Nazi analogies: Origins

 During the Nazi era, Adolf Hitler was frequently compared to previous leaders including Napoleon, Philip of Macedon, and Nebuchadnezzar.
 The comparers wanted to make Hitler understandable to their audiences by comparing him to known leaders, but according to historian Gavriel Rosenfeld the comparisons obscured Hitler's radical evil.
 When Hitler became Chancellor of Germany on 30 January 1933, Hitler was compared to Napoleon by The Brooklyn Eagle and Middletown Times.
 The Night of Long Knives was compared at the time to such events as the St. Bartholomew’s Day Massacre, a 1572 massacre of French Huguenots by Catholics.
 The comparison between Hitler and Philip of Macedon was used by some American journalists who advocated the United States's entry into World War II.
-Others felt that this did not go far enough and used other metaphors such as Nebuchadnezzar and Tamerlane: Harold Denny of The New York Times visited Buchenwald and later stated that "Tamerlane built his mountain of skulls ...
+Others felt that this did not go far enough and used other metaphors such as Nebuchadnezzar and Tamerlane: Harold Denny of The New York Times visited Buchenwald in 1945, writing "Tamerlane built his mountain of skulls ...
 Hitler’s horrors … dwarf all previous crimes".
 In a public radio broadcast of 24 August 1941, Winston Churchill compared Nazi war crimes in the Soviet Union to the Mongol invasion of Europe, saying "There has never [since] been methodical, merciless butchery on such a scale, or approaching such a scale."

 Nazism has come to be a metaphor for evil, according to academic Brian Johnson, leading to Nazi comparisons.
 The Anti-Defamation League suggested that the Nazi era had become the "most available historical event illustrating right versus wrong."
 Rosenfeld noted that Hitler "gained immortality as a historical analogy" and that he became:

 Legal issues

 According to the ACLU, calling someone a Nazi is protected free speech under the First Amendment to the United States Constitution.
-In 2008, British radio presenter Jon Gaunt called a guest a Nazi, for which he was fired.
-An Ofcom complaint against TalkSport, his employer, was upheld by the United Kingdom High Court of Justice in 2010.
+In 2008, British radio presenter Jon Gaunt called a guest a Nazi on a BBC radio, for which he was fired.
+An Ofcom complaint against Talksport, his employer, was upheld by the United Kingdom High Court of Justice in 2010.
 In 2019, the Ukrainian S14 group won a defamation suit against Hromadske, a newspaper which had labeled them neo-Nazi, despite such a characterization having been used by Reuters and The Washington Post.
 In Israel, a law was proposed in 2014 that would make it illegal to call someone a Nazi or use symbols associated with the Holocaust (such as striped clothing or yellow stars), in order to respect Holocaust survivors.